Cotton

 In-conversion cotton

 Demand for organic cotton has boomed in recent years.
-We welcome this development, but it means that we cannot source the amount of organic cotton we need for our collections.
-To encourage and support more farmers to transition to organic cotton we will start using cotton from farms that are in the process of converting.
+We welcome this development, but it means it is not possible to source the amount we need for our collections.
+To encourage and support more farmers to transition to organic farming, we will start using cotton from farms that are in the process of converting.
 This is called in-conversion cotton.

 By buying in-conversion cotton, we will help scale up organic production and support farmers in making the transition to organic cultivation.